SAM-CLIP: Merging Vision Foundation Models towards Semantic and Spatial Understanding: Abstract

 \section{Abstract}

 The landscape of publicly available vision foundation models (VFMs), such as CLIP and Segment Anything Model (SAM), is expanding rapidly.
 VFMs are endowed with distinct capabilities stemming from their pre-training objectives.
 For instance, CLIP excels in semantic understanding, while SAM specializes in spatial understanding for segmentation.
-In this work, we introduce a simple recipe to efficiently \emph{merge} VFMs into a unified model that assimilates their expertise.
-Our proposed method integrates multi-task learning, continual learning techniques, and teacher-student distillation.
-This strategy entails significantly less computational cost compared to traditional multi-task training from scratch.
-Additionally, it only demands a small fraction of the pre-training datasets that were initially used to train individual models.
-By applying our method to SAM and CLIP, we derive \ours: a unified model that amalgamates the strengths of SAM and CLIP into a \emph{single backbone}, making it apt for edge device applications.
-We show that \ours learns \emph{richer visual representations}, equipped with both localization and semantic features, suitable for a broad range of vision tasks. \ours obtains improved performance on several head probing tasks when compared with SAM and CLIP.
-We further show that \ours not only retains the foundational strengths of its precursor models but also introduces \emph{synergistic functionalities}, most notably in zero-shot semantic segmentation, where \ours establishes new state-of-the-art results on 5 benchmarks.
-It outperforms previous models that are specifically designed for this task by a large margin, including +6.8\% and +5.9\% mean IoU improvement on Pascal-VOC and COCO-Stuff datasets, respectively.
+In this work, we introduce a simple recipe to efficiently merge VFMs into a unified model that absorbs their expertise.
+Our method integrates techniques of multi-task learning, continual learning, and distillation.
+Further, it demands significantly less computational cost compared to traditional multi-task training from scratch, and it only needs a small fraction of the pre-training datasets that were initially used to train individual models.
+By applying our method to SAM and CLIP, we obtain \ours: a unified model that combines the capabilities of SAM and CLIP into a single vision transformer.
+Compared with deploying SAM and CLIP independently, our merged model, \ours, reduces storage and compute costs for inference, making it well-suited for edge device applications.
+We show that \ours not only retains the foundational strengths of SAM and CLIP, but also introduces synergistic functionalities, notably in zero-shot semantic segmentation, where \ours establishes new state-of-the-art results on 5 benchmarks.
+It outperforms previous models that are specifically designed for this task by a large margin, including +6.8\% and +5.9\% mean IoU improvement on Pascal-VOC and COCO-Stuff datasets, respectively.\looseness=-1